 Additionally, as our international presence expands, we may become subject to or face increasing obligations under laws and regulations in countries outside the United States, many of which, such as the European Union's General Data Protection Regulation ("GDPR") and national laws supplementing the GDPR, as well as legislation substantially implementing the GDPR in the United Kingdom, are significantly more stringent than those currently enforced in the United States.
 The GDPR requires companies to meet stringent requirements regarding the handling of personal data of individuals located in the European Economic Area ("EEA").
-The GDPR also includes significant penalties for noncompliance, which may result in monetary penalties of up to the higher of \pounds 20 million or 4% of a group's worldwide turnover for the preceding financial year for the most serious violations.
-The United Kingdom's version of the GDPR, the UK GDPR, which it maintains along with its Data Protection Act (collectively, the "UK GDPR"), also provides for substantial penalties that, for the most serious violations, can go up to the greater of £17.5 million or 4% of a group's worldwide turnover for the greater of £17.5 million or 4% of a group's worldwide turnover for the greater of £17.5 million or 4% of a group's worldwide turnover for the greater of £17.5 million or 4% of a group's worldwide turnover for the preceding financial year.
+The GDPR also includes significant penalties for noncompliance, which may result in monetary penalties of up to the higher of €20 million or 4% of a group's worldwide turnover for the preceding financial year for the most serious violations.
+The United Kingdom's version of the GDPR, the UK GDPR, which it maintains along with its Data Protection Act (collectively, the "UK GDPR"), also provides for substantial penalties that, for the most serious violations, can go up to the greater of £17.5 million or 4% of a group's worldwide turnover for the preceding financial year.
 Many other jurisdictions globally are considering or have enacted legislation providing for local storage of data or otherwise imposing privacy, data protection and data security obligations in connection with the collection, use and other processing of personal data.